Ian Turner (speedway rider)

-Ian Turner (born 10 October 1949) is a former speedway rider from England.
+Ian Douglas Turner (born 10 October 1949) is a former motorcycle speedway rider from England.

 Speedway career

+On 14 July 1971, Turner won the British Speedway Under 21 Championship, held at the Abbey Stadium in Swindon.
+While riding for King's Lynn in 1973 he broke his arm in a crash.

 Turner reached the final of the British Speedway Championship in 1979.
-He rode in the top tier of British Speedway from 1969–1980, riding primarily for King's Lynn Stars.
-He was also the British Junior Champion in 1971.
+He rode in the top tier of British Speedway from 1969 to 1980, riding primarily for King's Lynn Stars.

 He retired in 1980 but was tempted back to ride a few matches for Boston Barracudas by promoter, Cyril Crane.
 Ian appeared in about 12 meetings, with a final appearance against Mildenhall Fen Tigers when he scored maximum points from five rides.